HubSpot/SlimFast/slimfast-plugin/README.md

 Another option is to integrate this into your deployment phase, which is what we've done at HubSpot.
 Before using SlimFast, at build time we would generate a single S3 artifact and store its information in the database so that we can fetch it at deploy time.
-Now, we just have an array of S3 artifacts produced by the build (the main artifact, combined with the SlimFast artifacts read from `target/slimfast.json`).
+Now, we just store an array of S3 artifacts produced by the build (the main artifact, combined with the SlimFast artifacts read from `target/slimfast.json`).
 At deploy time, [Singularity](https://github.com/HubSpot/Singularity) downloads all these S3 artifacts for us so everything just works.